 Jeffrey Wright received a B.A. in political science from NC State in 1991.
 A Naval ROTC student, he went on to serve as an officer in the U.S. Navy from 1991 until 1996.
 Wright, who received an MBA from the University of Southern California in 2004, has held various positions in the investment banking industry, most recently as managing director at H.C.
 Wainwright & Co.
 He retired in June 2015.
 Wright serves on the Poole College of Management Advisory Board and is a lifetime member of the NC State Alumni Association.
 In February 2015, he established the Jeffrey D. Wright Scholarship Endowment for undergraduates in the Poole College of Management.
 The merit-based scholarship gives preference to students who serve or have served in the armed forces or are a dependent of a veteran.
 Wright has three children and is married to Kelly Breslin Wright.

-Robert Boyette, Raleigh, NC
+Phil Jones, Raleigh, NC